Why omnichannel marketing trumps multi-channel strategy (and how to get it right)

 Use first- and zero-party data to map your customer journey.
 You’ll need to look at data points like:

-• Lifetime purchase history and predicted CLV
+• Lifetime purchase history and predicted customer lifetime value (CLV)

 • Website and in-store activity, and sources of that activity